WeblateOrg/weblate/docs/formats.rst

 .. note::

-   Loading escape sequences works in UTF-8 mode as well, so please be careful choosing the correct enconding set to match your application needs.
+   Loading escape sequences works in UTF-8 mode as well, so please be careful choosing the correct encoding set to match your application needs.

 +-------------------------------------------------------------------+
 | Typical Weblate :ref:`component`                                  |